JosephLai241/AAG/README.md

 # Introduction

-ASCII art generator written in Python ([`pyfiglet`](https://pypi.org/project/pyfiglet/)).
+This is an ASCII art generator written in Python ([`pyfiglet`][PyFiglet]).

 I wanted to make some ASCII art for my Raspberry Pi's MOTD and wondered if I could program something in Python that could generate it for me.
-I did some Googling and found `pyfiglet`, which is a full port of [FIGlet](http://www.figlet.org/) into Python and would allow me to make such a program.
+I did some Googling and found `pyfiglet`, which is a full port of [FIGlet][FIGlet] into Python and would allow me to make such a program.

-I figured I could recreate it into a tool like [URS](https://github.com/JosephLai241/Universal-Reddit-Scraper) and put it on my Github profile since URS is the only other repo I have so far, so here is the final product.
-Enjoy!
+I figured I could recreate it into a tool like [URS][URS] and put it on my profile, so here is the final product. ***Enjoy!***

 # Walkthrough